 Producing a longer sustainability report each year—a format that few capital market participants read, anyway—had begun to feel like a race to the bottom.
 So, we reduced the sustainability section inside our integrated annual report from 70 to 10 pages, focusing only on the ESG data and narrative that would be material to our investors.
 Meanwhile, we integrated our other ESG data—which is important to other stakeholders—into our group-wide Data Library, an Excel sheet containing financial and operational data, and (as of 2019) all our ESG data (more than 100 indicators and 650+ data points).

 Now, our sustainability reporting consists of one page with a set of core, material ESG metrics that relate to long-term performance or risk, with a subsequent nine pages that explain changes to those core KPIs as well as significant changes in performance affecting MOL Group’s sustainability risk profile.
 In our journey of re-connecting with the capital markets by focusing our efforts on material information only, we introduced SASB standards into the sustainability report.
-SASB standards were the right fit for at least two reasons: 1) The standards are widely recognized and supported by global investors, and 2) because of their focus on financial materiality, SASB standards allowed us to test our own materiality assumptions.
+SASB standards were the right fit for at least two reasons: 1) The standards are widely recognised and supported by global investors, and 2) because of their focus on financial materiality, SASB standards allowed us to test our own materiality assumptions.
 In this way, SASB standards provided a needed “link” back into our capital markets-focused reporting, helping us supply providers of capital with financially material, decision useful, and industry specific ESG information.

 MOL’s Implementation Journey

 So how did we go about it?
 First, we chose our industries.
 For a “pure-play” company in the Oil & Gas – Exploration & Production industry, it would be a simple choice.
 However, for an integrated oil and gas firm with several business lines—like MOL Group—it is more of a challenge.
 Once we went through and selected our industries (eight in all), we conducted a gap analysis for each, comparing our existing reporting to the SASB standard and splitting our findings into three categories: fully, partly, and not disclosed.
 With our gap analysis spanning eight SASB industries, it ended up looking a bit like a patchwork, which was frustrating.
-However, the exercise helped us realize that you do not necessarily need to disclose everything at once.
+However, the exercise helped us realise that you do not necessarily need to disclose everything at once.
 For example, some indicators may be material for one business line, and while they would need to be disclosed if that business was a stand-alone unit, they may not be material at a group level.

 This understanding helped us move forward, putting our analysis into practice.
 Since we have been reporting ESG information for 20 years, our work involved fitting SASB standards into an existing internal reporting framework (for data collection and validation), years of external reporting, and a pre-existing materiality matrix (which turned out to be closely aligned with SASB’s own evidence-based materiality assessment).
 As a result, when disclosing a specific core ESG indicator, we were able to cross-reference it to a pre-existing SASB code.